fboerncke/voice-ql/README.md

 The system assumes that the request refers to the table that has been chosen in an earlier request.

-- User: "_Welchen Namen haben die Spalten?_"
+- User: "_Welche Namen haben die Spalten?_"
 - Assistant: "_Die Namen der Spalten von der Tabelle 'Vornamen' lauten ID, Vorname, Anzahl, Geschlecht, Position, Jahr und Bezirk_"

 Another example: